Cortisone Injection - Manchester & Burnley

 How long Should you Rest after a Cortisone Injection?

-If you have received a cortisone injection in the knee, it is best to avoid running.
-If you have your cortisone injection in your shoulder we would advise refraining from heavy lifting, and so on just until things settle down.
-It is also a good idea to avoid immersing the treated area in water for a couple of days, so avoid swimming, baths and hot tubs.
+If you have your cortisone injection in your shoulder we would advise refraining from heavy lifting, and until things settle down.
+It is also a good idea to avoid immersing the treated area in water for 48 hours, so avoid swimming, baths and hot tubs.

 What to Expect at a Private Consultation for a Cortisone Injection?

-The technique for delivering a cortisone injection for shoulder pain or joint pain is simple and straightforward.
 You will be made comfortable and seated in a position which gives our clinicians easy access to the affected area.
-If you are receiving a cortisone injection in your back or shoulder you will be asked to sit forwards, if the cortisol injection is for the knee you will be asked to keep it slightly bent and so on.
 Some patients do experience a little discomfort during the injection process, but the benefits very quickly outweigh this drawback.

 2. Once both the clinician and the patient are comfortable and the Injection has been decided after a discussion, the site of treatment is cleaned and sterilised thoroughly.